jordanmunson/subcheck/README.md

 ## Installation

-Pull down this repository (for the uninitiated, [here is a guide](https://help.github.com/articles/cloning-a-repository/), and from that directory run `make install`, which should handle the rest based on the Makefile.
+Close this repository (for the uninitiated, [here is a guide](https://help.github.com/articles/cloning-a-repository/), and from that directory run `make install`, which should handle the rest based on the Makefile.
 This will install the subcheck files into the location they need to be for you run it from your terminal.

 ## Installation Troubleshooting